susavlsh10/Parallel-Computing/Parallel Merge Sort using openmp/README.md

 where k and q are integer arguments that specify the number of elements in the list n = 2^𝑘, and the number of threads p = 2^𝑞.

-The following graph shows the speedup vs q for different values of n.
+The following graph shows the speedup vs q for different values of k.

 ![speedup vs q](https://github.com/susavlsh10/Parallel-Computing/blob/main/Parallel%20Merge%20Sort%20using%20openmp/Speedup.png)

-The following graph shows the efficiency vs q for different value of n.
+The following graph shows the efficiency vs q for different value of k.

 ![efficiency vs q](https://github.com/susavlsh10/Parallel-Computing/blob/main/Parallel%20Merge%20Sort%20using%20openmp/Efficiency.png)